 - Complete rounds of the building as determined by daily operational requirements.
 “Weekday” is defined as Sunday night through Thursday night.
 “Weekend” is defined as Friday night and Saturday night.
 Rounds are performed at 6 p.m., 8:30 p.m., and 11 p.m. on weekday nights.
 An additional 1 a.m. round is performed on weekend nights.

 - Distribute guest passes when On-Duty and assist in monitoring the guest pass process.

 - Weekend and holiday duty is 24 hours and all Resident Assistants must assume weekend and holiday duty coverage.
 This will be determined at the time when Resident Assistants complete assigning duty coverage during August and January trainings.

-- Plan, execute, and evaluate a minimum of fourteen strong, high quality programs each semester based upon their building-specific programming model.
+- Plan, execute, and evaluate a minimum of six strong, high quality programs each semester based upon the Jesuit Programming model, including Arts and Culture, Community Service, Diversity and Awareness, Physical, Spiritual, and Social programs.
 The programs should include faculty, University, and other community members.

-- Work with the Office of Student Involvement and Residence Hall Association in coordinating well planned programs.
+- Work with the Office of Student Leadership and Community Development and Residence Hall Association in coordinating well planned programs.